13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 Where is Zermatt?

 The small town of Zermatt can be found in the southern part of Switzerland.
-Zermatt is a municipality in the district of Visp and can be found at the bottom of the Matterhorn.
+Zermatt is a municipality in the district of Visp and can be found at the base of the Matterhorn.

 What is the closest airport to Zermatt?